-[

-Consequence Likelihood Rating

-Significant Almost Certain High
+Consequence Likelihood Rating Significant Almost Certain High that have been caused and forecast by climate change upon the planet.

-Action/Strategy

-ion and follow through of Action plan will mitigate th actions contained within his risk to Low.
+Development, adoption and follow through of actions contained within the Climate Change Action plan will mitigate this risk to Low.

-35. A Climate Change Action Plan is an appropriate mechanism for taking an objective approach to developing and implementing actions that will increase resilience, improve adaptability and help mitigate the impacts that have been caused and forecast by climate change upon the planet.
+35. A Climate Change Action Plan is an appropriate mechanism for taking an objective approach to developing and implementing actions that will increase resilience, improve adaptability and help mitigate the impacts